Disability Tax Credit Rates by Province, Canada 2026

 Your DTC rate for a given tax year is based on your province of residence on December 31 of that year.
 You do not need to re-apply for the DTC when moving, your existing T2201 approval is valid nationwide.

-DTC approval is the gateway to several federal programs.
+DTC approval can be an eligibility requirement for several federal programs, but each program has its own rules.
 The Child Disability Benefit pays up to $3,411 per year for an approved person under 18.
 The Registered Disability Savings Plan (RDSP) provides up to $3,500 per year in matching grants plus up to $1,000 per year in bonds for low-income families.
-The Canada Disability Benefit pays up to about $200 per month to working-age adults.
-The Home Accessibility Tax Credit provides up to $3,000 in tax relief on eligible renovations.
+The Canada Disability Benefit may pay up to about $200 per month to working-age adults, subject to income testing and program rules.
+The Home Accessibility Tax Credit can reduce federal tax payable by up to $3,000 on eligible renovations.

 In every province except Québec, the provincial DTC is claimed automatically on your federal tax return through the provincial Form 428.
 CRA forwards your DTC approval to the province.
 In Québec, residents must also file form TP-752.0.14 with Revenu Québec for the provincial credit.